24

 Advantages of Biological Weathering

-The very process of weathering is what creates the soil which then allows life to flourish on Earth.
-It is important to note that without it, minerals cannot be accumulated in the soil, hence, no nutrients will be available for plant and animal consumption.
+The very process of weathering creates the soil, allowing life to flourish on Earth.
+It is important to note that minerals cannot be accumulated in the soil; hence, no nutrients will be available for plant and animal consumption.

 2. Creation of Sediments

 When broken, some rock pieces and particles eventually turn into sediments that are formed into different types of sedimentary rocks like sandstones and limestones.
-Usually, the broken rock pieces become deposited by rivers and are compacted by great pressure, enough to create a sedimentary rock.
+Usually, the broken rock pieces are usually deposited by rivers and compacted by great pressure, enough to create a sedimentary rock.

 3. Contribution To Land Formation